thinkspill/ScienceBoilerplate/README.md

 ```

-Lets refactor `oldCreakyFunction` by starting from some boilerplate:
+Lets refactor `oldCreakyMethod` by starting from some boilerplate:

 ```php